LSSTDESC/nersc/docs/source/getting_started/nersc_collaboration_accounts.rst

 activities requiring privileged access, just "exit" your session.

-- The collaboration accounts are visible through your list of Unix groups on, e.g., Cori.
-The group name is the same as the collaboration account number with a prefix of ``c_``.
+- The collaboration accounts are visible through your list of Unix groups.
+The group name is the same as the collaboration account name with a prefix of ``c_``.
 E.g., If you are a member of the ``desc`` and ``descdm`` groups, then ``c_desc c_descdm`` should appear in your list of groups.
+- Please request membership to a collaboration account by posting on `#desc-nersc <https://lsstc.slack.com/messages/C2U2K05JR>`_ or via email lsst-desc-help at slac.stanford.edu

 Reference: https://docs.nersc.gov/accounts/collaboration_accounts/